/submit your film

 EXHIBITION & SCREENING

 Screenings are scheduled during the Festival at the discretion of the Brussels Independent Film Festival.
 Whilst every effort will be made to adhere to the published schedule, Brussels Independent Film Festival reserves the right to make changes at any time for any reason.
 Brussels Independent Film Festival will not be liable for any costs claimed as a result of a change in scheduling.
 No film may be withdrawn from the festival program after its selection.
 If chosen as an official selection, Brussels Independent Film Festival is granted the permission to exhibit the film at the Brussels Independent Film Festival and all associated screenings.
-Location and timing of any screenings of the film shall be the sole decision of the organizers of the Brussels Independent Film Week.
+Location and timing of any screenings of the film shall be the sole decision of the organizers of the Brussels Independent Film Festival.
 Filmmakers will be solely responsible for all costs resulting from the submission of the film to the Festival including but not limited to postage or insurance of the film, and expenses of your staff or any representatives of the film.
 Producer will indemnify the organisers of the Festival against all claims, demands, costs, damages, expenses (including legal fees), proceedings and losses resulting from the screening of the film at the Festival or from claims by any third parties.